Big Game Season Structure

 Think A/R 5 is the route to go.
 There should be some type of resident benefit through RFW and other means to get a cow elk for meat in the freezer without all the competition.
 I saw 500 elk this fall but could not attempt a shot on a single one.
 Pressure and private land are two things elk understand immensely.

-Brian Pohl 5 months ago
+Brian Pohl about 1 year ago

 A5 is the answer for archery make the nonresidents draw and same with rifle R5 make them have to draw and if they forget to put in they can’t just come hunt here when they don’t draw other states we get all the hunters that don’t draw their other states it’s getting old!
 In my spot I maybe see a couple Colorado track a year other then that it’s all out of state people that buy their tags last minute because other plans didn’t work!
 Time to be about the residents for once!